One question I see time and again is “How much should I spend on groceries for my family of four?” — or three, five, etc.

 A more efficient, and realistic, way to figure out how much to budget for groceries is to look at your current grocery spending.
 The way to do this is by completing a spending form.

 Review all your spending purchases over several pay periods.
-You should includes food spending, fuel, dining out, entertainment — everything.
+You should include food spending, fuel, dining out, entertainment — everything.
 The result will show you an average you are spending on groceries every single week.

 If you feel that is too much, you can try to reduce your spending, keeping in mind that you and your family will also have to adjust the way you eat.